NafeesAhamed06/snapchat-web-sdk-bundle/README.md

 This repository does not modify Snapchat’s SDK source code — it only bundles it for easier browser usage.

-This project is licensed under MIT for the wrapper and build code only.
+## License

+The wrapper and build code in this repository is licensed under the MIT License.

-The Snapchat SDK remains the property of Snap Inc. and is subject to their official license terms.
+The Snapchat SDK itself is proprietary software owned by Snap Inc. and is subject to their official licensing terms.